jasonthekim/coe332-homework/homework05/README.md

   }

 ```
-The data includes a person's name, presumable one who's analyzed the landing, its ID, class, mass of the meteorite in grams, and geolocation in latitude and longitude.
+The data includes a person's name, presumably one who's analyzed the landing, its ID, class, mass of the meteorite in grams, and geolocation in latitude and longitude.